MegDie/occpollution/README.md

 # Structure

-The `script.py` propose a short demonstration of a map we build in this projet.
-His execution permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
+The `script.py` propose a short demonstration of a map we built in this projet.
+His execution also (and first of all) permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
 In a prompt, you can simply run the following command:

     $ python /path/to/script.py

+A map will pop into your Chrome navigator, it's the degree of ozone pollution in 2018 in Occitanie.
+The video is a bit long to edit, please wait about 20 minutes.
+Don't worry, Chrome will load some maps (362) and be very active, everything is normal.
+You can meanwhile read the documentation ;)

 In the `\beamer` folder, you can find a presentation of this work.